Self Report Grades

 "Precise coding and combination of data are critical for the production of a meta-analysis.
 If data examining fundamentally different samples or variables are unintentionally combined, it may jeopardise the findings.
 The result would be a mixing of potentially different studies that could yield an uninterpretable blend.
 Stated simply, this is the old debate about comparing oranges versus apples."

-I contacted Professor Kuncel to make sure I interpreted his study correctly, he replied that the conclusion of the study was:
+I contacted Dr. Kuncel to make sure I interpreted his study correctly, and he replied that the conclusion of the study was:

 'Generally, people exaggerate their accomplishments.'